terrencetec/kontrol/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^
 Linear sensor calibration
 *************************
-TOO Tedious:

-A relative sensor outputs a voltage corresponding to the measured displacement The voltage is converted into an integer number ranging from , say -32768 to 32768, via a 16-bit analog-to-digital converter.
-The sensor is linear about the operating range and we need to obtain a calibration factor which converts the number into displacement.

-Suppose we have a caliper so we can measure the displacement, we record both the displacement and the sensor output as we scan the full range of the sensor.
-We eventually obtained
+We were told to calibrate a relative displacement sensor for the suspension.
+We took a caliper and measured the actual displacement while recording the sensor output.
+We scanned the displacement from -10 to 10 mm with 1 mm interval and data below is what we got.

 .. code:: Python